Azure/Azure-Sentinel/Solutions/TransmitSecurity/Data Connectors/readme.md

 ## Introduction

 This folder contains the Azure function time trigger code for the Transmit Security-Microsoft Sentinel connector.
-The connector will run periodically and ingest the Transmit Security data into the Microsoft Sentinel logs custom table `TransmitSecurity_CL`.
+The connector will run periodically and ingest the Transmit Security data into the Microsoft Sentinel logs custom table `TransmitSecurityAdminActivity_CL` and `TransmitSecurityUserActivity_CL`.

 ## Folders